-In clinical studies using the veterinary medicinal product, post induction apnoea, which was defined as the cessation of breathing for 30 seconds or more, was very common in dogs and cats, and common in rabbits.
+In clinical studies using the veterinary medicinal product, post induction apnoea, which was defined as the cessation of breathing for 30 seconds or more, was very common in dogs and cats.
+44% of dogs and 19% of cats experienced post induction apnoea; the mean duration of apnoea in these animals was 100 seconds in dogs and 60 seconds in cats.
+Endotracheal intubation and oxygen supplementation should therefore be employed.

-Based on post marketing safety experience, neurological signs (convulsions, myoclonus, tremor, prolonged anaesthesia), cardio respiratory signs (cardiac arrests, bradycardia, bradypnea) and behavioural signs (hyperactivity, vocalisation) have been reported very rarely (.
+Based on post marketing safety experience, neurological signs (convulsions, myoclonus, tremor, prolonged anaesthesia), cardio respiratory signs (cardiac arrests, bradycardia, bradypnea) and behavioural signs (hyperactivity, vocalisation) have been reported very rarely

-The frequency of adverse reactions is defined using the following convention:
+The frequency of adverse reactions is defined using the following convention: - very common (more than 1 in 10 animals treated displaying adverse reaction(s)) - common (more than 1 but less than 10 animals in 100 animals treated)

-- very common (more than 1 in 10 animals treated displaying adverse reaction(s)) - common (more than 1 but less than 10 animals in 100 animals treated) - uncommon (more than 1 but less than 10 animals in 1,000 animals treated) - rare (more than 1 but less than 10 animals in 10,000 animals treated) - very rare (less than 1 animal in 10,000 animals treated, including isolated reports).
+- uncommon (more than 1 but less than 10 animals in 1,000 animals treated) - rare (more than 1 but less than 10 animals in 10,000 animals treated) - rare (more than 1 but less than 10 animals in 10,000 animals treated)